KittyGiraudel/sass-guidelines/index.md

 # Conditional statements

 You probably already know that Sass provides conditional statements via the `@if` and `@else` directives.
 Unless you have some medium to complex logic in your code, there is no need for conditional statements in your everyday stylesheets.
+Actually, the mainly exist for libraries and frameworks.

-However, if you ever find yourself in need of them, please respect the following guidelines:
+Anyway, if you ever find yourself in need of them, please respect the following guidelines:

 * No parentheses unless they are necessary;
 * Always a line break after the opening brace (`{`);